Buy Now → These strawberry white chocolate muffins are the best of both worlds: tender, fluffy fruit filled interiors with bakery style crunchy tops.

 MACERATE: Sprinkle the chopped strawberries with the sugar in a medium mixing bowl and stir to coat evenly.
 Let the berries sit until they release their juices and are bright and shiny with syrup, about 30 – 60 minutes, stirring once or twice.
 If you like, this step can be done in advance, letting the berries sit in the fridge up to overnight.

-DRAIN: Strain the chopped strawberries through a fine mesh and discard the liquid.
+DRAIN: Strain the chopped strawberries through a fine mesh strainer and discard the liquid.
 If the strawberries are still fairly wet, pat them dry with a clean cloth or tip them back into the bowl lined with some paper towels so that they absorb any extra liquid.
 You should have at least 10 oz / 280 g of chopped drained strawberries.

 MIX: Add the wet ingredients to the dry ingredients and mix until the batter is barely combined with flecks of flour throughout.
 Add the white chocolate chips and just stir through.
 Lastly, gently fold in the strawberries until just evenly mixed through the batter and no pockets of dry flour remain.
 Don’t over mix or try to make smooth as this will dry out the batter.